 Peanut Butter Filling

-- In a microwave-safe bowl or measuring cup, melt peanut chips in 30 second increments, stirring in-between, until melted.
+- In a microwave-safe bowl or measuring cup, melt peanut butter chips at 50% power in 30-second increments, stirring in-between, until melted.

 Peanut Butter Cool Whip Frosting